orionrobots/orionrobots.github.io/_posts/2023-03-01-new-robot-building-parts-in-the-lab.md

 * Different types of Dupont jumper wires

 A lot of those items come in starter electronic kits.
+This will allow me to mentor with a variant on the [Robotics at Home with Raspberry Pi Pico](https://packt.link/5swS2) robot as a starting platform.

 ## Adapting Cables